 Look again at the chart of Apple Inc. See how Apple was in a sideways consolidation from 2001 through to 2004.
 When it eventually broke out of that channel upwards through resistance, the stock took off, making over 1600% gain.

 Chapter 7 of the PRO Training delves deeper into the technical analysis to enable you to make Buy and Sell decisions using trend lines, spot the most important patterns and trends, discusses the importance of Price Gaps, Triangles, and Wedges.

 Drawing Trend Lines to Recognise Stock Chart Patterns

 If you cannot draw a Trend-line you should not invest in the stock market!

 In this example, we will examine how to look at price movement and use it to evaluate the stock.

-Price is known as the most important indicator, and so it should be when it boils down to it, the most important thing is the price.
+Price is the most important indicator, so it should be when it boils down to it; the most important thing is the price.

 Here we can see a chart of Broadcom (BRCM), one of the darlings of the tech bubble in 2000.

 Take a moment to think about where you would draw the trend lines before you scroll down to the chart where I have drawn them.

 Support, Resistance & Double Bottom Pattern Trendlines